WLFL PROPERTIES

 Bukkulla Conservation Park

-The Bukkulla property is coastal central Queensland near the town of Marlborough, approximately 90 kilometres North West of Rockhampton on the Bruce Highway.
+The Bukkulla property is coastal central Queensland near the town of Marlborough, approximately 90 kilometres north-west of Rockhampton on the Bruce Highway.

 Bukkulla Conservation Park covers 1813 hectares and abuts the Pine Mountain State Forest.
 Together, the state forest and the Conservation Park make an important contribution in this region where little of the area’s natural heritage is protected.